 - Selections can be made online.

-- Where appropriate, course requests should indicate levels of English/language arts, mathematics, world language, Special Education or ELL, and exploratory electives.
+- Where appropriate, course requests should indicate levels of English/language arts, mathematics, world language, Special Education or ELL, as well as exploratory/elective choices.

 STEP 10: Develop blueprint

-- Blueprint previews schedule construction; number of periods in the school day must be affirmed.
+- Blueprint previews master schedule; number of periods in the school day must be affirmed.

 - Segments of the blueprint are identified as core, exploratory, FAI and lunch.

-- Consecutive core periods set the stage for flexibility, extended time instruction, and minimizing student movement throughout the building.
+- Consecutive core periods set the stage for flexibility, extended time instruction, and minimizing student movement at the change of class.

 - Opportunities for common planning time for core teachers occur when students are in exploratory courses.
 Conversely, exploratory teams meet during a period when all students are in core classes.